rosmed/rosmed.github.io/ismr2026/anatomical_model.md

 ### Step 30: Rename the Model Nodes

-Right-click each model node and select **Rename** to give it a clean, descriptive name (e.g., `heart`, `aorta`, `pulmonary_vein`).
+To avoid ' ' (space) in the file names, replace the all spaces in the node names with '_' (underscore).
+To do so, right-click each model node and select **Rename**.

 ![Right-click context menu on a model node showing Rename option](images/anatom2_36_rename_nodes.png)

-Enter the new name in the rename dialog and click **OK**.
+Edit the name to replace the space(s) with underscore(s) in the rename dialog and click **OK**.

 ![Rename dialog with new name left_atrial_appendage entered](images/anatom2_37_rename_nodes.png)

-Repeat for each model node.
-When finished, the scene tree will show all models with clean names, and the 3D view will display the complete anatomical model.
+Repeat for each model node with a name that contains any underscore.

 ![Scene tree with all models renamed and 3D view showing the complete vascular model](images/anatom2_38_open_save.png)

 ---

-## Part 7: Save as STL Files
+## Part 7: Save the Slicer scene

 ### Step 31: Open the Save Dialog